ghughes/parallels-pro-tools/README.markdown

 ### site_audit.py

 Generates a CSV file listing every site hosted on the server, along with some stats:

-* whether the site is enabled
+* Whether the site is enabled
-* how much bandwidth the site has used this cycle
+* How much bandwidth the site has used this cycle
-* maximum bandwidth allowed
+* Maximum bandwidth allowed
-* whether Webalizer or AWStats are turned on
+* Whether Webalizer or AWStats are turned on
-* number of email accounts and MySQL databases
+* Number of email accounts and MySQL databases

 ## License